 What happened here?

 Fear is a funny thing.
-In an interview with Joe Rogan, Rhonda Patrick spoke of being afraid of sharks.
-That cracked me up.
+Our imaginations can wreak havoc with confidence.
 Knowing the stats keeps me from being afraid.

 Shark attacks in the US: